 Our energy and risk management operations are exposed to currency fluctuations through certain derivative transactions we enter into that are denominated in non-U.S. dollars.
 The Company may, from time to time, use foreign currency forward and option contracts to minimize the effect of fluctuating foreign currencies on the value of non-U.S. dollar denominated assets and liabilities associated with these operations.
-At December 31, 2010, the total notional amount in U.S. dollars of our energy and risk management operations related foreign currency contracts was \$10.0 million (2009 - \$13.0 million).
-For the year ended December 31, 2010, we generated gains of \$0.5 million (2009 - incurred losses of \$0.5 million, 2008 - generated gains of \$0.1 million) on our foreign currency forward and option contracts related to our energy and risk management operations.
+The fair value of the Company's energy and risk operations related foreign currency contracts is based on exchange traded prices.
+At December 31, 2011, our energy and risk management operations had outstanding foreign currency contracts of the total notional amount in U.S. dollars of our energy and risk management operations related foreign currency contracts of \$7.8 million in notional long positions and \$12.7 million in notional short positions (2010 - \$0.0 million and \$10.0 million).
+During 2011, we recorded a gain of \$0.6 million (2010 - gain of \$0.5 million, 2009 - loss of \$0.5 million) on our foreign currency forward and option contracts related to our energy and risk management operations.